gabekao/FishingPotatoMidi/README.md

-# 🎸 WebFishing MIDI Mod 🎤
+# 🎸 Potato MIDI Mod for Webfishing 🎤

 This mod for the game **WebFishing** lets you play guitar and sing directly in the game using a MIDI input device.